| | | |

 Creamy.
 Cheesy.
 Dill-y.
 Delish.

-• Use a starchy potato for these scalloped potatoes.
-I like to use Yukon Gold or Russet potatoes.
+• POTATOES: Use a starchy potato for these scalloped potatoes.
+I like to use Yukon Golds or Russet potatoes.
+Red potatoes will also work.

-• Make sure to slice the potatoes thin, about 1/8 inch thick.
+• POTATO THICKNESS: Slice the potatoes thin, about 1/8 inch thick.

-• Only use fresh dill for this recipe.
+• DILL: Only use fresh dill for this recipe.

-• I have heavy cream in the recipe for these potatoes, but you could also use whole milk.
+• MILK/CREAM: This recipe calls for heavy cream but you can also use whole milk.

-• I set the baking temperature to 325 degrees so that if you’re baking a ham, they can both bake in the oven at the same time.
+• OVEN TEMPERATURE: I set the baking temperature to 325 degrees F so that if you’re baking a ham, they can both bake in the oven at the same time.

-• Sometimes scalloped potatoes take longer to bake than you might think.
-I like to give them a 2 hour window in case they’re not done by dinner time.
-They can sit/rest while the rest of dinner comes together…and I have found that it’s pretty hard to over bake scalloped potatoes.
+• BAKING TIME: Sometimes scalloped potatoes take longer to bake than you might think.
+I like to give them a minimum 2 hour window in case they’re not done by dinner time.
+They can sit/rest while the rest of dinner comes together, and honestly, I have found that it’s pretty hard to over bake scalloped potatoes.

 Ingredients